Are you ready to launch your own business in California?

 First, it is crucial to ensure that your business is equipped for success before you jump into action.
 A feasibility study will help you determine whether your company has the potential to succeed in the current market.
 With a feasibility study, you ask yourself questions around who will buy your product and why to determine your ability to be financially successful.

 Once you have completed your feasibility study, you can start working on the rest of your business plan.
-A business plan can be as long or short as you need it to be.
-These guidelines not only drive your business in the right direction; they also show any potential investors and banks that you've thought your venture through carefully.
+A plan can be as long or short as you need it to be.
+Therefore, these guidelines not only drive your business in the right direction; they also show any potential investors and banks that you've thought your venture through carefully.
 Your business plan may include:

 - A description of the entity